nikitavoloboev/data/docs/tools/discord.md

 - [DiscordDb](https://github.com/ConnorRigby/discord_archive_bot) - Consumes messages from the Discord API and stores them in a simple SQLite database.
 - [WidgetBot](https://widgetbot.io/) - Pixel perfect Discord widgets for your website. ([Code](https://github.com/widgetbot-io/embed))
 - [Sign into Discord on Cloudflare Access, powered by Cloudflare Workers](https://github.com/Erisa/discord-oidc-worker)
+- [Discord Forum to Website](https://github.com/domitriusclark/discord-forum-to-website) - Scrape your active and archived threads inside of your Forums channel to SEO configured website.